Neutrino Factory

-The Neutrino Factory is a proposed particle accelerator complex intended to measure in detail the properties of neutrinos, which are extremely weakly interacting fundamental particles that can travel in straight lines through normal matter for thousands of kilometres.
-Up until the 1990s, neutrinos were assumed to be massless, but experimental results from searches for solar neutrinos (those produced in the Sun's core) and others are inconsistent with this assumption, and thus indicate that the neutrino does have a very small mass (see Solar neutrino problem).
+The Neutrino Factory is a type of proposed particle accelerator complex intended to measure in detail the properties of neutrinos, which are extremely weakly interacting fundamental particles that can travel in straight lines through normal matter for thousands of kilometres.
+The source of the neutrinos would be the decay of accelerated muons in straight sections of a storage ring.
+The technical issues surrounding these projects are broadly similar to those of a muon collider.

 Function

 The Neutrino Factory will create a fairly focused beam of neutrinos at one site on the Earth and fire it downwards, probably in two beams emitted in different directions from a racetrack shaped underground muon storage ring, until the beams resurface at other points.
 One example could be a complex in the UK sending beams to Japan (see Super-Kamiokande) and Italy (LNGS).
 The properties of the neutrinos will be examined at the remote sites to determine how neutrinos evolve over time.
 This will provide information about their masses and weak interaction properties.